One repo. One runner. Zero infrastructure.

 ---

-# Morning Brief
+# Priority Brief

 inbox of saved links, and any reactive triggers fired since last run.